All Advanced Level (300) and Senior Comps projects must produce a Rights and Clearances Log to be submitted with the Production Notebook.

 In a perfect world, all the material in your project would be originally produced by you and not subject to any rights restrictions, contracts, or fair use determinations.
 The reality is pretty much any media project, whether it be fictional, experimental, or documentary in form, will have some elements around which the maker will need to clarify his or her usage terms or rights before being able to publicly exhibit the project without concern about potentially legitimate infringement claims.

 Independent makers, particularly documentary makers, have more legally defensible rights around fair use than we might imagine, but in order to include rights-protected material in your work you need to fist properly and comprehensively log any and all instances of rights-contingent material in your work.
-This includes any still photographs, artwork, sourced audio clips or audiovisual media clips, commissioned score, and any incidental/fortuitous capture instances of music, artwork, brands and logos, etc..
+This includes any still photographs, artwork, sourced audio clips or audiovisual media clips, commissioned score, and any incidental/fortuitous capture instances of music, artwork, trademearked brands and logos, etc..
 This logging process needs to happen and all rights matters fully considered and addressed before you lock a project.
 Having to go back in and make changes to a project’s content or end credits after the considerable time and expense of mixing and mastering can be disastrous.

 Some rights issues are obvious.
 If you are directly adapting a source work under copyright or commissioning a composer or artist to produce original materials for your piece (i.e. animation sequences, artwork, or musical score) you will need to develop a usage contract/release with these artists (see our Music Release Form for a sample agreement).

 Other instances are less clear, and a comprehensive log becomes the starting point for you and other counsel to assess the level of risk or exposure you may have with your work.
 You may need to consult with a faculty member or legal professional to get advice on particular instances listed before taking any action.
 There are any number of recording companies or publishers who will gladly take your money and issue you a contract for the incidental inclusion of their work in your project that is in fact defensible as fair use.
-Creating a comprehensive log and going over it with a knowledgeable independent party before taking any action or making any direct inquiries to a copyright holder can save you a great deal of worry, time, and money in the long run.
+According to experts such as Creating a comprehensive log and going over it with a knowledgeable independent party before taking any action or making any direct inquiries to a copyright holder can save you a great deal of worry, time, and money in the long run.

 Down the road, a distributor may secure, or require you to secure, Errors and Omissions (E&O) insurance before exhibiting your work.
 Like car insurance, an E&O policy will cover only listed parties and listed instances for liability in the event of a litigation claim.
 The first step to securing such insurance is a rights and clearances log.
 The log is usually reviewed by an attorney who drafts a risk assessment letter based on this log, assessing the level of litigation exposure to which the project’s content may expose filmmakers and distributors.
 Logging an instance (i.e. a Mariah Carey song audible in background of an interview scene in a shopping mall) does not mean you will necessarily ever need to pay rights or even contact a rights holder.
 So resist the urge to omit items for fear they will make your project seem overly complex from a rights standpoint.
 Any instance not listed in your log will not be covered under the attorney letter or any issued insurance policy, so list everything.